 Within government, the implementation and refinement of the PGDP has been institutionalised through the system or structure of Action Work Groups.
 These PGDP Action Work Groups (AWGs), of which there are 18, have been set up to take responsibility for the implementation and reporting of the various Strategic Objectives of the PGDP, as well as to provide input to the annual refinement of the PGDP.
 They operate across government departments and promote collaborative planning, resource allocation, implementation and reporting.
 The 30 strategic objectives of the PGDP have been assigned to the AWGs.

 The membership of an AWG comprises of the departments and agencies which have a role to play in the implementation of the particular strategic objective as well as representatives from organised business, labour and civil society.
-In order to promote further alignment, the AWGs have also been tasked to manage the implementation of Cabinet Lekgotla Resolutions and instructions contained in the State of the Province Address.
-The 15 Strategic Integrated Projects (SIPs) of the Presidential Infrastructure Coordinating Commission (PICC) which are of relevance to KwaZulu-Natal, have also been assigned to the relevant AWG.
+In order to promote further alignment, the AWGs have also been tasked to manage the implementation of Executive Council Lekgotla Resolutions and instructions contained in the State of the Province Address.

+The 15 Strategic Integrated Projects (SIPs) of the Presidential Infrastructure Coordinating Commission (PICC) which are of relevance to KwaZulu-Natal, have been assigned as follows to the relevant AWGs.
+The table also indicates the assignment of the SIPs to AWGs.